AdaCore/learn/courses/intro-to-ada/contracts.rst

 empty string for the :ada:`Name` parameter, the call will fail because the precondition is not met.

+Note that the :ada:`pragma Assertion_Policy` statement is used to force the compiler to generate a check for the precondition.
+The same :ada:`pragma` will be used for other kinds of contracts in the remaining examples from this section.

 The following code shows an example of a postcondition:

 .. code:: ada